webmozarts/console-parallelization/UPGRADE.md

 - A lot more type-safety and validation has been added with a comprehensive message upon failure.
+- When no number of process is given (via `-p|--processes`), the command is no longer executed in the main process.
+Instead, the number of processes is guessed based on the maximum number of cores detected.
+Note that the execution within the main process instead of spawning child processes can be guaranteed by passing `--main-process`.
 - `ContainerAwareCommand` has been removed. `Parallelization` instead provides a `::getContainer()` method which by defaults returns the Symfony Application Kernel's container when available.